 Ontario Cancer Statistics 2020 is the third in a series of reports that provides comprehensive information on the burden of cancer in Ontario.
 It is produced every 2 years by the Surveillance Program of Ontario Health (Cancer Care Ontario).
 The report is organized around 4 main types of indicators: incidence, mortality, survival and prevalence.

 The information in this report is intended to support decision-makers, the public health community, healthcare providers, researchers and others in planning, investigating, measuring and monitoring population-based cancer control efforts, including those related to cancer screening, prevention and treatment.
 The report may also be useful for the media and general public with an interest in cancer.

 Two special focus chapters in this edition of Ontario Cancer Statistics explore long-term projections of cancer incidence and mortality, and the burden of rare cancers in Ontario.

 For the first time, this report includes statistics about cancer in children (ages 0 to 14 years), contributed by our partner the Pediatric Oncology Group of Ontario (POGO).
-See the spotlights on childhood cancer in Chapters 5 (incidence), Chapter 6 (mortality) and Chapter 7 (survival).
+See the spotlights on childhood cancer in Chapter 5 (incidence), Chapter 6 (mortality) and Chapter 7 (survival).

 Ontario Cancer Profiles is a self-serve, interactive mapping tool that gives the user the ability to create custom graphs, maps and tables that show recent provincial and regional statistics on select cancer burden, risk factor and screening indicators.
 This allows the user to create profiles that support targeted cancer control and prevention efforts.